troup-io/troup-server/README.md

 The raw command runner.
 All commands that are listed as `category:command` can be run using `yarn cmd category command`.
 For example, the [`app:dev`][app-dev] command can run as `yarn cmd app dev`.

+### UNSAFE: `yarn reset`

+Use this if something has gone horribly wrong with your database.
+It wipes out all data, clears out all volumes and containers and restarts a new container.

 Resources: [Available Commands][commands]